 So then I threw my onion on there.
 Let’s eliminate chopping completely, no?
 And that was spiralized perfection.
 Soo, I made a really yummy breakfast out of it that you guys are going to love as much as me.
 Because sometimes savory breakfasts and brunches are so necessary.

-So here’s how you make One Skillet Siralized Peppers and Eggs:
+So here’s how you make One Skillet Spiralized Peppers and Eggs:

 Use kitchen scissors to cut the pepper and onion strands a couple times.
 I underestimated the importance of this step but if you skip it, it is literally one giant never ending strand 🙂

-- 1/2 sweet onion, spiralized with blade A
+- 1/2 red onion, spiralized with blade A

 - 2 tablespoons avocado oil